 Nutrition is the study of food, its nutrients and other components.
 This includes how specific nutrients act, how they interact with other nutrients, and how they are balanced within a food.
 The science of nutrition also includes how an animal’s body digests, absorbs and uses nutrients.
 Finally, as in human nutrition, pet nutrition evaluates the relationship between diet, health and disease.

 For optimal nutrition, the following factors must be considered:

 - The specific dog and his or her health

 - Feeding practices used by the dog owner

-- Conditions within the home environment
+- Conditions in the home environment

 In other words, proper nutrition involves complex interactions between the dog that eats the food, the diet itself, how the food is fed and the surroundings in which the diet is eaten.
 Doing nutrition well means reevaluating these factors as often as needed.
 Let’s take a closer look at each one.

 From Yorkshire terriers to Great Danes, dogs are an incredibly diverse group of animals.
 Every dog requires a wide range of nutrients in varying quantities over the course of a lifetime — the nutritional needs of a puppy are different from those of an adult dog.
 A dog’s gender, reproductive status (neutered or spayed; intact, pregnant or nursing a litter) and activity also influence nutritional requirements.

 Some dogs have food intolerances, allergies and organ-specific diseases (for example, heart disease, liver disease, diabetes and kidney disease) that can affect which food they’re fed.
 These animal-specific factors are called nutrient-sensitive disorders.
 If your dog has a nutrient-sensitive disorder such as an adverse reaction to beef or chronic kidney disease, chances are you’re feeding a special or therapeutic diet to help manage the condition.